 This in‑person HR Directors Network event brings together senior HR leaders for a strategic and practical exploration of the people challenges shaping organisations today, alongside the decisions needed to prepare for the next phase of change.
 Designed specifically for HR Directors, the programme blends expert insight with member‑led discussion, creating space to reflect on shared pressures, test emerging thinking, and learn from peers facing similar constraints.

-The day begins by focusing on the here and now of HR leadership, examining current workforce trends and the reality of sustaining culture, leadership capability, and employee engagement amid prolonged pressure.
-Using data and practice‑based insight, members will explore what is becoming harder to sustain, where risk is emerging, and how some organisations are adapting.
+The day begins with The Workforce Reality Check – Culture, Leadership and Engagement Today, led by Campbell Tickell, who will share perspectives on the current realities of HR leadership.
+This session will examine workforce trends and the challenges of sustaining culture, leadership capability, and employee engagement amid prolonged pressure.
+Drawing on data and practice‑based insight, Tracey will frame a discussion exploring what is becoming harder to sustain, where risk is emerging, and how organisations are adapting.

 A dedicated policy and compliance session with Trowers & Hamlins will then provide a clear, forward‑looking overview of the Employment Rights Act and what HR Directors need to do now to prepare for 2027.
 This will be grounded in practical implications for workforce planning, employee relations and leadership capability, followed by peer discussion on readiness, capacity and shared areas of risk.